mcw-rcc/mcw-rcc.github.io/docs/user-guide/jobs/storage-job.md

 !!! warning "Avoid high I/O on `/group`"

     High input/output processes are those that read from, and write to the file system very often.
 This can cause issues with the `/group` file system, which is not designed for high I/O. These issues might include slowing down the file system for all users, or worse.
+RCC admins will kill any job or process that causes high I/O on the `/group` file system.

 ### General